Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/CharacterDevQuestions.md

+Parent Relationship
+Toddler
+Childhood
+Event
+Teenager - This point, the adventure can start
+Event

 We have 20 questions students can apply to their characters to develop their character profiles:

 1. What is your full name?
 2. Does your name mean anything?
 3. Who is in your immediate family?